Skip to content

 A good repair call is specific.
 Tell the repairer the device type, approximate age, operating system and what changed before the fault appeared.
 Say whether the device still powers on, whether you have a backup, and whether there is visible liquid damage, impact damage or drive noise.

 Then listen for clear next steps.
 A repairer should be able to explain whether the job needs workshop diagnosis, on-site support or remote help.
-They may not be able to quote a final price immediately, but they should explain diagnostic fees, parts availability and when they will ask for approval before replacing anything.
+They can not be able to quote a final price immediately, but they should explain diagnostic fees, parts availability and when they will ask for approval before replacing anything.

 Red flags before handing over a device